 Details: In support of the Danny Did Foundation, 20 hockey teams will join at Lake Forest Academy to skate intervals of 5 miles each, totaling 100 miles, to raise awareness and funds for kids who face seizures.
 The "100 Miles for Danny" event was first conducted in 2012 by then 7-year-old Nick Curley.

-In 2019, with Nick's leadership, the event will expand to include nearly 400 youth hockey players.
-This fun and festive coming together of the hockey community will feature on site activities provided by the Chicago Blackhawks.
+In 2019, with Nick's leadership, the event is expanding to include 400 youth hockey players.
+This festive coming together of the hockey community will feature on site activities provided by the Chicago Blackhawks.

 Fundraising: Each participating team is asked to raise a minimum of $1,000 for the event.
 Teams that raise $2,500 or more will be eligible for prizes, and the team that raises the highest total will enjoy an exclusive Chicago Blackhawks private morning skate at the United Center during the 2019-2020 NHL season.

 To Sign Up Your Team: If your team would like to take part, click here to sign up, or email Laura Curley at 100milesforDanny@gmail.com.
 The 20 slots for the 100-mile skate will go to the first 20 teams to sign up.
 All ages welcome, including adults!

 TO DONATE: To donate to a team, click here.
 All donations are tax-deductible, and each gift brings us closer to the $50,000 goal.